CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 8 - Javadoc/Javadocs.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 ```

-That might change how we'd use the baa() method in a program (for example, adding a scroll bar or ellipses around it might make sense in the latter case, but not the former).
+that might change how we'd use the baa() method in a program (for example, adding a scroll bar or ellipses around it might make sense in the latter case, but not the former).
 Alternatively, the whole program might have crashed with

 ```
 InvalidGoatException: All goats must be at least 2 years old to baa